 After the keyword research is completed, you'll want to create an editorial calendar mapping your ideal keywords to the future content you are going to create and/or optimize.

-You'll want to think through how to structure the content (e.g. Pillar & Cluster) and when to publish.
-Think of the editorial calendar as your blueprint for success.
-This planning step is necessary to ensure you don't forget or miss anything and keeps you on track to hit your goals and objectives.
+You'll want to think through how to structure the content (e.g. Pillar & Cluster) and when you intend to publish it.
+Think of the editorial calendar as a blueprint for your inbound marketing program.
+This planning step is necessary to ensure you don't forget or miss anything and keeps you on track to hit your publishing goals and objectives which in turn will help you hit your revenue objectives.

-This can be as simple as a setting up a Google Sheet template to get your team organized or you may want to consider using tools like HubSpot's SEO tool to determine how to visually structure and link your content.
+Setting up an editorial calendar can be as simple as a creating a Google Sheet template to get your team organized or you may want to consider using tools like HubSpot's SEO tool to determine how to visually structure and link your content.

 content For Humans: